 Small catamaran sailing basics techniques and racing tips how to sail tacking a catamaran rigging diagram and hull design.
 Lessons on spinnaker tacking terminology trapeze harness and rigging racing high speed sailing catamarans how to rig instructions learn to sail as well as capsize recovery and spinnaker.

 Small catamaran sailing is exciting and high-speed sailing.
 Catamaran sailboats have a pair of hulls joined by two aluminium beams firmly bolted to each hull.
 A length of close-weave netting forms a 'trampoline' between the two beams and inside edges of the hull allowing the crew to move from side to side.
 Included here are instructions on how to sail a catamaran.

 A small catamaran sailboat's advantage is that they derive their stability from the span of their slim hulls.
 On a 2-metre wide craft, the weight of trapezing crew can be 2.5 metres to windward of the immersed leeward hull, exerting a righting movement to counteracting the capsizing pull of the sails and hence transferring the power from the sails into forward motion.

-Small catamaran sailboat rigs are different to dinghies catering for different sailing techniques and sailing conditions.
+Small catamaran sailboat rigging is different to dinghies catering for different sailing techniques and sailing conditions.
 Hulls are usually made of GRP, but some exceptions include the Catapult, being an inflatable, and the French F1 Hurricane made of moulded polyethylene, being a robust craft ideal for training and family sailing.